MARRAKESH | RABAT | MADRID | BRUSSELS | PARIS

 POLS 494/594 : Western Europe and the Islamic World

 Dr. Randy Willoughby

-EXCURSIONS & ACTIVITIESStudents will have the opportunity to explore each city's diverse professional, cultural, and historical sites organized by the instructor.
-A full list of excursions and activities will be provided late during the Fall 2015 semester.
-Previous years students have explored and experienced:
+Students will have the opportunity to explore each city's diverse professional, cultural, and historical sites organized by the instructor.
+The agenda will include the following components :